On Calculating the Chromatic Symmetric Function: Steps, Routes and Marchs

 \begin{proof} First, observe that since each step between graphs preserves both the size and the number of connected components, the partition function of the graph remains unchanged.
 Thus, two graphs with different partition functions cannot have a route.
 For the converse, by Lemma \ref{lem:forest-path}, there exist routes $R_1 = (H_1 = F_1, H_2, \ldots, H_t = P_\lambda)$ and $R_2 = (K_1 = F_k, K_2, \ldots, K_s = P_\lambda)$, where $\lambda = \text{Part}(F_1) = \text{Part}(F_k)$.
 Hence, $R_1 \concat R_2^{-1} = (H_1 = F_1, H_2, \ldots, H_t = P_\lambda = K_s, \ldots, K_2, K_1 = F_k)$ is a route from $ F_1$ to $ F_k$. \end{proof}

 From this point forward in this section, our primary approach is to relativize the CSF of a given graph to other graphs using the above proposition and Equation \eqref{march-form}.

 In the first subsection, as applications, we use the above tools to prove two already-known facts using combinatorial methods.
-The first is \cite[Theorem 5]{cho2015chromatic}, which is the theorem that first introduced the idea of a chromatic-basis, and the second is the algorithm proposed by~\cite{gonzalez2024chromatic} for calculating the CSF in the star-basis using DNC-relation.
-We will show that this algorithm is a special case of our new calculating method.
+The first is \cite[Theorem 5]{cho2015chromatic}, which is the theorem that first introduced the idea of a chromatic-basis, and the second is the algorithm proposed by~\cite{aliste2023marked} for calculating the CSF in the star-basis using DNC-relation.
+We will show that this algorithm can be viewed as an interesting case of our method

 In the second subsection, using the same method, we prove one of our main theorems, and from this theorem, we will infer an already known fact, which is $U$-polynomial and the CSF are equivalent for forests.